 How Common Are Adrenal Tumors?

-Adrenal gland tumors, specifically primary tumors that start in the adrenal gland, are relatively rare.
-Every year, around 600 people in the United States receive a diagnosis of adrenocortical carcinoma (ACC), a form of cancer that originates from the outer layer of the adrenal gland.
+Adrenal gland tumours, specifically primary tumours that start in the adrenal gland, are relatively rare.
+Every year, around 260 people in the UK receive a diagnosis of adrenocortical carcinoma (ACC), a form of cancer that originates from the outer layer of the adrenal gland1.

-Multiple endocrine neoplasia (MEN) is a group of rare, inherited disorders that involve the development of tumors (benign or malignant) in two or more endocrine glands, including the adrenal glands.
-MEN is primarily characterized by the occurrence of tumors in multiple endocrine glands simultaneously.
+Multiple endocrine neoplasia (MEN) is a group of rare, inherited disorders that involve the development of tumours (benign or malignant) in two or more endocrine glands, including the adrenal glands2.
+MEN is primarily characterised by the occurrence of tumours in multiple endocrine glands simultaneously.

-Adrenal adenomas are benign (non-cancerous) tumors that are more common than MEN and ACC.
-These tend to be diagnosed more frequently in middle-aged and older adults.
-The average age of someone diagnosed with any kind of adrenal gland tumor is 46.
+Adrenal adenomas are benign (non-cancerous) tumours that are more common than MEN and ACC3.
+These tend to be diagnosed more frequently in childhood and then in middle age (around 40-50)4.

 Can Adrenal Cancer Be Treated or Cured?

 The five-year survival rate refers to the percentage of patients who live at least five years after their cancer is diagnosed.
-So, a five-year survival rate of 74% would mean that an estimated 74 out of 100 people are alive five years after being diagnosed.
+So, a five-year survival rate of 65 per cent would mean that an estimated 65 out of 100 people are alive five years after being diagnosed.

 Several factors can influence this rate: